• Skip to primary navigation

 Learn more about banana peppers here.

-Let's talk about how we make the recipe, shall we?
+Let's talk about how we make stuffed banana peppers, shall we?

 Stuffed Banana Peppers Recipe

-Slice your banana peppers in half lengthwise and core out the seeds and innards to make room for stuffing.
-Set them onto a large baking sheet.
+Slice your banana peppers in half lengthwise, core them and them onto a large baking sheet.

-Heat the oil in a medium pan and add the chopped steak.
+Heat the oil in a skillet over medium heat and add the chopped steak - or use Italian sausage or ground meats.
 Season with garlic, paprika, salt and pepper.
-Cook about 5 minutes, or until the beef/steak is cooked to your liking.

 Remove from heat and set onto serving plates.